vishandi/tp/docs/DeveloperGuide.md

 ## 7.6 Viewing persons that share the same tag

+1. Viewing all contacts that share the same tag

+    1. Prerequisities: List all persons using the 'list' command.
+More than one person in the list.
+        Ensure that at least one of the contacts have the tag "friends" attached to them.
+        Ensure that none of the persons have the tag "t/mates" attached to them.

+    2. Test case: 'viewGroup t/friends'
+       Expected: All persons who have the tag "friends" will be listed in the addressbook.

+    3. Test case: 'viewGroup t/'
+       Expected: Error message shown that tag cannot be empty, along with other restrictions on tag name.

+    4. Test case: 'viewGroup t/mates'(i.e. a tag that is not attached to any contact)
+       Expected: Error message shown that tag is not assigned to any contact.

 ## 7.7 Adding an event

 1. Adding an event to a person while all persons are being shown